n4nidhinchandran/songbird/readme.md

 ## Making the Bundle Extensible

-When this bundle is initialised in AppKernel.php, running "app/console doctrine:schema:create will create the tables.
-This is not desirable.
-We want the child class to create the tables instead and inherit the properties of the parent entities.
+When this bundle is initialised in AppKernel.php, running "app/console doctrine:schema:create will create the default tables.
+We should be able to extend this bundle and modify the entity name and methods easily.
 The war is not over.
 There is still a lot to be done!!

 Let us clean up the AppKernel and Route.